-Engine Throttle and Shift Controls

-The shift and throttle controls on your boat may vary depending on the engines used.
+Holm 2.2 Engine Throttle and Shift Controls The shift and throttle controls on your boat may vary depending on the engines used.
 The following control description is typical of most outboard remote controls.
-Refer to the engine or control manual for specific information on the controls installed on your Pursuit.

-The engine throttle and shift control system consists of three major components: the control handles, the throttle cable, and the shift cable.
-The cables are the push-pull type.
+Refer to the engine or control manuals for specific information on the controls installed on your Pursuit.
+The engine(s) throttle and shift control systems consist of three major components: the control handles, the throttle cable and the shift cable.
+The cables are all the push-pull type.
 Two cables are required.
 One connects the remote throttle control to the carburetor and the other connects the remote shift control to the engine shift rod linkage.